 Children are not allowed to bring drinks in bottled glass to school to minimize the risks of breakages and cuts.

-Whiteboards have been installed in addition to chalk boards, to minimize the levels of dust in the classrooms.
+Whiteboards and interactive screens have been installed in place of chalk boards, to minimize the levels of dust in the classrooms.

-RMDS follows the guidelines in the manual Infection in school – A Manual for School Personnel (2007 edition).
+RMDS follows the guidelines in the manual Management of Infectious Diseases in Schools (September 2013).
 It is RMDS policy to notify all infectious diseases.
-R.M.D.S. will endeavour to minimize the risk by adherence to sound principles of cleanliness and hygiene.
+RMDS will endeavour to minimize the risk by adherence to sound principles of cleanliness and hygiene.
 Disposable gloves must be used for all first aid applications, cleaning jobs etc. Staff have been provided with separate toilets, with hot and cold water, a disposal unit, soap and hand drier and paper towels.
 Children have been provided with separate toilets for each class, hot and cold water and a hand drier and paper towels.
 Disposal units have been provided in the senior classes.
 There are separate toilets for members of the public and another with wheelchair access.

 It is the policy of RMDS to use a key operated lift which is used only by authorized personnel.
 Children are not permitted to use the lift alone.

 A ‘keep left’ policy has been adopted in the school (with the exception of Rang 1 and the infant classes at lunchtime, when the policy is reversed).
 Precautionary notices in respect of safety matters are displayed at relevant points.
 A stepladder is available to each teacher as an aid in opening and closing windows in her/his classroom.
 The window in the Principal’s office should always be closed when children are in the yard.
 Staffs have been instructed to close all external doors when not in use, to prevent strangers accessing the building.